 Volvos.
 Mercedes.
 Scania.
 The options are endless today.
-Malayalis on an average can afford more than the other avergae non-urban Indian.
-This can be attested by the fact that private Volvo services make among the most money in India on Kerala-Bangalore routes.
+Malayalis on an average can afford more than the other average non-urban Indian.
+This can be attested by the fact that private Volvo services make the most money in India on Kerala-Bangalore routes.
 Thanks to the Gulf boom, the average Malayali has experienced the pleasures of quality travel, part of which is the reason why he shuns public transport when he comes home.
-As I mentioned in the previous part, premium services is where the money is.
+As I mentioned in the previous part, premium services are where the money is.
 Not only are these gleaming, imposing machines high on speed and comfort, they are much safer than any other vehicle on the road.
-Garuda services should connect every corner of the state to the big cities of neigh boring states as well as within the state.
+Garuda services should connect every corner of the state to the big cities of neighboring states as well as within the state.
 And don't worry about the revenue.
 There are enough people willing to shell out good money for faster, safer, comfortable travel, believe me when I say that these services will be huge hits and will rake in the money if run properly, like by enforcing limited stoppages.
-Currently Garuda services are being made to enter every small depot which is irritating and a disservice to long-distance passengers.
-I envision atleast 50 Multi-Axle Volvos for KSRTC.
+Currently, Garuda services are being made to enter every small depot which is irritating and a disservice to long-distance passengers.
+I envision at least 50 Multi-Axle Volvos for KSRTC.

 എന്ത് മനോഹരമായ നടക്കാത്ത സ്വപ്നം!